AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/add-extensions.md

 ## Add the Solution Extensions

 Now it's time to get to the fun part and start adding the extensions for the solutions you will be implementing in this tutorial.
-When using Launch with mobile applications, the app must be updated every time an extension is added or removed.
+When using tags with mobile applications, the app must be updated every time an extension is added or removed.
 In order to save time later, we will add all of the extensions in this lesson.
 Just skip any solutions which your company has not licensed.

 ### Add the Adobe Analytics extension

 >[!NOTE]
 >
 >If you do not have a license for Adobe Analytics, you can skip this section.
-At this time, the Analytics extension for mobile properties is used solely to manage SDK settings and does not add interface options to Launch, such as Rule actions.
+At this time, the Analytics extension for mobile properties is used solely to manage SDK settings and does not add interface options to tags, such as Rule actions.

 **To add the extension**